gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 If your project's `package.json` file does not already include the [cross-env](https://www.npmjs.com/package/cross-env) dependency, be sure to install `cross-env` as a development dependency.
 !!!

-The `dev-isolated` script is similar to the `dev` script but introduces a `ISOLATED` environment variable.
-This new environment variable will be utilized by the `webpack.dev.js` file to conditionally setup the development server for development in **isolation** or to be consumed by a host application through the `/remoteEntry.js` entry point:
+The `dev-isolated` script is similar to the `dev` script but introduces an `ISOLATED` environment variable.
+This variable will be used by the `webpack.dev.js` file to conditionally configure the development server to either serve the module as an application for isolated development or as a remote endpoint by the host application through the `/remoteEntry.js` entry point.

 ### Configure webpack

-!!!info
-If you are having issues configuring webpack, refer to the [@workleap/webpack-configs](https://gsoft-inc.github.io/wl-web-configs/webpack/) documentation website.
-!!!

 First, open the `public/index.html` file created at the beginning of this guide and copy/paste the following [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) template: